shivaprasad-patil/shivaprasad-patil/README.md

 •	 any collobration work,
 •	 machine learning projects related to disease genomics

-- 📫 How to reach me: Send me an email, I will respond quickly.
+- 📫 How to reach me: Send me an email.